Profile picture

 Doctor Olena Nemchyna

-German Heart Center Berlin, Berlin (Germany)
+German Heart Institute Berlin, Berlin (Germany)

 Dr. Olena Nemchyna has graduated from National Medical University (Kyiv, Ukraine) in 1999.
 From 2000 till 2017 she has been working as clinical resident, then as cardiologist and scientist in the National Scientific Center "The M.D.
 Strazhesko Institute of Cardiology" in Kyiv.
 Her PhD was related to stress echocardiography in terms of evaluation of severity of coronary artery disease and detection of viability (2007).
 Since 2017 she works as staff scientist in German Heart Institute (Berlin), conducting research projects in the field of heart failure.